LIMITED TIME: $70 OFF WITH CODE 'SAVE70' • AUTO APPLIED AT CHECKOUT

 The conversation around NAD+ is rapidly evolving beyond "energy boost" into genuine longevity science.

-The sirtuins activated by NAD+ — particularly SIRT1 and SIRT3 — regulate DNA repair, reduce inflammation, and may influence the pace of cellular aging itself [3].
-Declining NAD+ means declining sirtuin activity, which accelerates the accumulation of cellular damage over time.
+The sirtuins activated by NAD+, particularly SIRT1 and SIRT3, regulate DNA repair, reduce inflammation, and may influence the pace of cellular aging itself [3].
+Declining NAD+ means declining sirtuin activity, which can accelerate the accumulation of cellular damage over time.

 Research published in Nature in 2025 specifically identified NAD+ depletion as a key bridge between cellular senescence and neurodegenerative disease progression, with restoration of NAD+ showing therapeutic potential across multiple aging models [5].

-For health-conscious women in midlife who are thinking not just about today's energy but about how they'll feel at 60 and 70 — this is the kind of upstream intervention worth paying attention to.
+For health-conscious women in midlife who are thinking not just about today's energy but about how they will feel at 60 and 70, this is the kind of upstream intervention worth paying attention to.

 Pairing NAD+ With Other Strategies: A Systems Approach

 One of the things that makes NAD+ therapy compelling is how it stacks with other wellness interventions.
-Because NAD+ is upstream of so many cellular processes, restoring it tends to amplify the benefits of other habits you're already practicing.
+Because NAD+ is upstream of so many cellular processes, restoring it may amplify the benefits of other habits you are already practicing.

-Exercise triggers NAMPT — the rate-limiting enzyme in NAD+ synthesis — which is part of why regular movement is so powerfully protective against aging.
+Exercise triggers NAMPT, the rate-limiting enzyme in NAD+ synthesis, which is part of why regular movement is so protective against aging.
 But as NAD+ declines, your cells become less responsive to exercise-induced repair, and recovery takes longer.
-Restoring NAD+ may help your body re-engage with the full regenerative benefits of physical activity.
+Restoring NAD+ may help your body re-engage with more of the regenerative benefits of physical activity.

 Sleep is when your body performs much of its cellular repair, including NAD+-dependent DNA maintenance.
 Supporting your NAD+ levels may improve sleep quality through circadian rhythm regulation, which then feeds back positively into energy production during the day.

-Think of NAD+ therapy not as a standalone fix, but as the cellular infrastructure upgrade that makes everything else you're doing work better.
+Think of NAD+ therapy not as a standalone fix, but as a cellular infrastructure upgrade that may help everything else you are doing work better.

 A Physician-Guided Approach